Intelligent Earth (UKRI CDT in AI for the Environment)

 The allocation of graduate supervision for this course is the responsibility of the Intelligent Earth CDT and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Intelligent Earth CDT.

-During your first year, you will have a supervisor from the academic leadership of the CDT.
+During your first year (first two years if studying part-time), you will have a supervisor from the academic leadership of the CDT.
 Meetings with your supervisor will serve to monitor academic progress as well as to discuss any academic issues or questions arising.
-When you transition into one of the participating departments to commence you research project in year two, you will be co-advised by two supervisors, one from an environmental science department and one from an AI department.
+When you transition into one of the participating departments to commence your research project in year two (three to four if studying part-time), you will be co-advised by two supervisors, one from an environmental science department and one from an AI department.
 First-year supervisors will act as mentors throughout the programme, providing academic and pastoral guidance.

 Assessment

-You will be assessed continually throughout the first year training courses modules.
-In the second half you will undertake a three-month research project and will be required to deliver a written report that will be assessed.
+You will be assessed continually throughout the first-year training courses modules.
+In the second half you will undertake a four-month research project and will be required to deliver a written report that will be assessed.

 At the end of the second year, you will be required to write a report and give a presentation on your research, and to present a detailed and coherent plan for the research-intensive phase in the third and fourth years of your doctoral studies.
 Progress towards completion is again formally assessed some way into the final year of study.